 In one of the most widely viewed and discussed TED talks, Simon Sinek discusses how great leaders inspire action.
 If you haven’t seen it already, it’s well worth taking a few minutes to watch.
 Sinek says that when we buy into something, we are biologically predisposed to make emotional decisions that align with our own core beliefs rather than using more analytic means-to-ends reasoning about how well something will work for us.
 Of course, we prize rational thinking (and rightly so), but Sinek maintains that we mostly use it to justify decisions that our emotional minds have already made.
 Sounds fancy, but what does it have to do with selling sponsorship?

 Sinek makes the bold claim that the way many people go about selling is wrong.
 The most successful selling occurs when you understand that “People don’t buy what you do, they buy why you do it.”
-When designing your sponsorship package, it makes sense to focus on the features, numbers, and granular benefits of your event app; you will need these to supply your sponsors with good reasons to buy into the sponsorship opportunity.
+When designing your event app sponsorship package, it makes sense to focus on the features, numbers, and granular benefits of your event app; you will need these to supply your sponsors with good reasons to buy into the event app sponsorship package opportunity.
 However, if you want to truly impress your sponsors, you should not only communicate the value behind your exposure opportunities, but also how the opportunities present a strategic fit with your sponsor.

 For example, aim your pitch at the types of sponsors who would have the most to gain from exposure to your target attendees.
 By presenting the value of synergies (an end-result which is greater than the sum of its parts) that exist between your event and your sponsors’ objectives, you can really capture a sponsors’ attention (and wallet).

 As Sinek says, “The goal is to do business with people who believe what you believe.”
-You may entice sponsors by just building a solid sponsorship package, but if you also make it fit their vales, your odds of sealing the deal will be much higher.
+You may entice sponsors by just building a solid event app sponsorship package, but if you also make it fit their vales, your odds of sealing the deal will be much higher.

 Putting It All Together

-If you have a great event, there is no reason not to have great event app sponsorship.
+If you have a great event, there is no reason not to have great event app sponsorship package.
 Ensure your event’s strategy is aligned with that of your sponsor, learn and improve with past analytics, and learn to think like a sponsor.
 By following these three steps to building successful sponsor packages, you’ll have your sponsors chomping at the bit to participate in your event in no time.

 In our next post we’ll switch from the strategic to the tactical by discussing how to maximize value with in-app advertising.
 You’ll be moving from high level planning to employing specific best practices we’ve collected from the industry, as well as our own experience working with thousands of events.
 If you still have questions about strategy in your event app, check out our free e-book, the Ultimate Guide To Event App Sponsorship.
 It’s jam-packed with more strategy goodies.
 Go ahead and download it now!